 If you are in the market for a canister, this section will be very helpful.
 I have collected the key specifications for each canister that is currently approved by Yosemite National Park and Olympic National Park, and that is currently available for purchase (i.e. no discontinued models).

-Importantly, this comparison does not include the Ursack, which has considerable weight advantages but which is not approved.
+Importantly, this comparison does not include the Ursack or Armored Outdoor Gear Ratsack Cache, which have considerable weight advantages but which are not approved.
 Also not included are Lighter1 Bear Bins, which are approved but which could not be evaluated because, strangely, key specifications were unavailable on the company website.
 (My email request for the specifications has not yet received a response.)

 There are two useful calculations in comparing canisters: